 A severe infection can also cause fever and chills, as well as other symptoms that mimic the flu.

-Your doctor can also offer treatments for the underlying eczema flare that has contributed to the infection.
-They will discuss prescription methods such as steroids for inflammation, as well as lifestyle measures.
+Your doctor can also offer treatments for the underlying eczema flare that’s contributed to the infection.
+They’ll discuss prescription methods such as steroids for inflammation, as well as lifestyle measures.

-Staphylococcus is a type of bacteria that lives on your skin, where it doesn’t usually cause an infection.
-Staph infections can occur when the bacteria enter wounds from eczema or broken skin within your rashes.
+This is a type of bacteria that lives on your skin, where it doesn’t usually cause an infection.
+However, infection can occur when bacteria enter wounds from eczema or broken skin within your rashes.

 - raised skin that looks like boils